What Are Hallucinogens?You are here:

 Compared to other addictive substances, becoming addicted to hallucinogens isn’t common.
 But, after repeated use, a person will need more of the drug to get the desired effect.
 Also, they may experience withdrawal symptoms when stopping their use of the substance.
 These are signs of physical dependence or addiction.

 Individuals can also develop a psychological dependence on hallucinogens.
-The signs of psychological dependence are evidenced by the following behaviors:
+These are the behavioral signs of psychological dependence:

 - Going to any extreme to get more of the drug.